appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 This section outlines the API operations that clients of the STI-CT will use to interact with the logs.
 The APIs are designed to support the submission and verification of pre-certificates (precerts) within the STIR ecosystem.
 All operations are conducted over HTTPS and utilize JSON for data exchange.

 These APIs are based on RFC 6962, which defines the Certificate Transparency protocol.
-The APIs are designed to be specific for STIR ecosystem.
+The APIs are designed to be specific for STIR ecosystem certificates.

 ## Add Pre-certificate Chain to Log